New in February 2026

 Not to be confused with China, which has the official name People’s Republic of China (PRC).

-Because of the unofficial relationship, New Zealand does not have an embassy in Taiwan.
+New Zealand and Taiwan maintain an unofficial relationship.
+Therefore, New Zealand does not have an embassy in Taiwan.
 Instead, it has the New Zealand Commerce and Industry Office in Taipei, and Taiwan has the Taipei Economic and Cultural Office in Auckland and Wellington.

-At various international events (including the Olympic Games), Taiwan participates under the name Chinese Taipei, but is unofficially referred to as Taiwan.
+At various international events (including the Olympic Games), Taiwan participates under the name Chinese Taipei, but is commonly referred to as Taiwan.

 takahē